rixx/books.rixx.de/data/reviews/michael-ende/jim-knopf-und-die-wilde-13/index.md

 The second part of the [Jim Button series](https://books.rixx.de/reviews/1999/jim-knopf-und-lukas-der-lokomotivfuhrer) is still super imaginary, and this time concerns rebuilding (well, expanding, really).
 It's fun, but lacks the deep strength of the first part.
-Also, finding out that Jim is a descendant of one of the Three Kings is kind of random and when I re-read the book, I was confused and suspicious about Ende's motivation.
+Also, finding out that Jim is a descendant of one of the Three Kings is random and when I re-read the book, I was confused and suspicious about Ende's motivation.

 But also, this book features a lot of screen time (so to speak) for Molly, the **baby locomotive**, who is just adorable